LDS-Data/lds-church-discipline/README.md

-_Please send additions and corrections to [ldschurchdata@gmail.com](mailto:ldschurchdata@gmail.com) or make edits directly in GitHub.
-See [Contributing](#Contributing) for more information._
+## About the LDS Church Discipline Database
+The LDS Church Discipline Database is an effort to promote understanding of LDS church disciplinary practices by compiling all publicly documented instances of discipline by The Church of Jesus Christ of Latter-day Saints as well as its predecessors, the Church of Christ and the Church of Jesus Christ of Latter Day Saints (no hyphen).

-## Call for...
+## Call for Contributions
+This database is far from complete.
+We're calling for the following:

+* any _publicly documented_ instances of church discipline not represented here
 * acquittals / "no action" results
 * positive interactions with church discipline
 * unusual penalties or outcomes (e.g. revocation of authority to exercise the priesthood)

+_Please send additions and corrections to [ldschurchdata@gmail.com](mailto:ldschurchdata@gmail.com) or make edits directly in GitHub.
+See [Contributing](#Contributing) for more information._

-## About the LDS Church Discipline Database
+## The LDS Church Discipline Database
-The LDS Church Discipline Database is an effort to promote understanding of LDS church disciplinary practices by compiling all publicly documented instances of discipline by The Church of Jesus Christ of Latter-day Saints as well as its predecessors, the Church of Christ and the Church of Jesus Christ of Latter Day Saints (no hyphen).

-## 19th Century
+### 19th Century

 * [Jesse Gause](https://en.wikipedia.org/wiki/Jesse_Gause) (1785-1836)—prob.
 3 Dec 1832—First Presidency member and missionary—[Apparently excommunicated](https://www.josephsmithpapers.org/person/jesse-gause), for reasons unknown.
 A former Quaker and Shaker, his conversion to Mormonism introduced strain on his marriage that may have been a factor in his estrangement from the church.